Articles of associationThe Malta Business Aviation Association

-9.2 The Board of Administrators shall during the next meeting following any application for membership examine any such applications.
-It shall have final authority by decision by simple majority of its members present or legally represented, concerning the admission or otherwise of any such applicant members.
+9.2 The Board of Administrators shall, during the next meeting following any application for membership and examine any such applications.
+The Board of Administrators shall have final authority by decision by simple majority of its members present or legally represented, concerning the admission or otherwise of any such applicant Members.
 The decision of the Board shall be communicated in writing to the applicant.

-9.3 Membership in the Association shall be confirmed by the payment of the initial registration fee, and by such payment the member thereby subscribes to the Statute and shall be deemed to have consented to all the provisions of the Statute and all rules which have been validly promulgated by the association until such date.
+9.3 Membership in the Association shall be confirmed by the payment of the initial registration fee, and by such payment, the Member thereby subscribes to the Statute and shall be deemed to have consented to all the provisions of this Statute and all rules which have been validly promulgated by the Association until such date.

 9.4 Honorary Members shall be appointed following nomination by the Board of Administrators and approval by the General Meeting.

-11.2 The members of the Board shall meet together for the dispatch of business, adjourn and otherwise regulate their meetings, as they deem fit.
-The Board shall regulate its own procedure and may, inter alia, appoint any committees or sub-committees it may deem necessary for the attainment of the Association’s objectives and purposes.
+11.2 The Members of the Board shall meet together for the dispatch of business, adjourn and otherwise regulate their meetings, as they deem fit.
+The Board shall regulate its own procedure and may, inter alia, appoint any Working Committees it may deem necessary for the attainment of the Association’s objectives and purposes.